Ciaran Clark: 2013–14 season

 Clark started Aston Villa's first game in their 3–1 away victory at Arsenal.
 After a dip in his form midway through Aston Villa's season, he was dropped to the bench as Lambert preferred a partnership between Ron Vlaar and fellow academy graduate, Nathan Baker.
 However, due to injury constantly plaguing Aston Villa's defence, along with consistently poor results, Clark still managed 28 appearances in a season that saw Villa finish 15th on 38 points.
 He accumulated nine yellow cards throughout the season.

 In January 2014 during a training game Clark broke the right leg of his team-mate Libor Kozák.
 The mishandled injury virtually ended Kozák's Premier League career.

 2014–15 season

 Aston Villa began the 2014–15 season in good form with Paul Lambert re-introducing Alan Hutton, forming a new look back four of Alan Hutton, Ron Vlaar, Philippe Senderos and Aly Cissokho.
 When an injury ruled Vlaar out, Nathan Baker came into the back four, with Clark remaining on the bench.
 After injuries to both Baker and Senderos, Clark was called on along with Jores Okore and formed a solid partnership.
-Clark scored his first goal of the season from a free-kick curled in by Ashley Westwood in a 2–1 home victory over Leicester.
+Clark scored his first goal of the season from a free-kick curled in by Ashley Westwood in a 2–1 home victory over Leicester City.